AlexBestoso/SqlSnake/README.md

 </ul>

 ## Missing Bits
 Currently I'm aware that there is no interface for update statements and join statements.
-For the time being this can be worked around by using the `SqlSnake::newqQuery()` function.
+For the time being this can be worked around by using the `SqlSnake::newQuery()` function.